viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 }
 ```

-If the user knows that the function must return a shared smart pointer
+If the user knows that the function must return a shared pointer

 ```c++
 template <class T>